 Technical Self-Rescue for Climbers Overview

 Imagine a rock leader taking a fall and breaking an ankle.
-You want to lower him, but you don't have enough rope.
+You want to lower them, but you don't have enough rope.

 Imagine taking a family member out who has never climbed before.
-He gets half-way up a top-rope problem and freezes.
-He won't climb up or lower down.
+They get half-way up a top-rope problem and freeze.
+They won't climb up or lower down.

 Imagine your partner, whipping under a roof that you lead.
-He can't reach the wall and can't get back on the route.
-He's stuck.
+They can't reach the wall and can't get back on the route.
+They're stuck.